 John Denver & Colorado Tourism

 John Denver’s effect on the world of music is felt the strongest in Colorado, where “Rocky Mountain High” is one of two official state songs.
 People from all over the world have fallen in love with the images he portrayed of the mountains and countryside surrounding his adopted state, and want to experience some of that beauty in person.
-John Denver fans can enjoy a variety of landmarks celebrating his life and career, including the Colorado Music Hall of Fame presented by Comfort Dental; Denver was the Hall’s first inductee in 2011.
+John Denver fans can enjoy a variety of landmarks celebrating his life and career, including the Colorado Music Hall of Fame; Denver was the Hall’s first inductee in 2011.

 Visit our website to learn more about the John Denver music exhibit and the musician’s inspiring life, as well as to see upcoming events on the CMHOF schedule for 2019.